A complete guide to OCR Twenty First Century GCSE Biology

 OCR Twenty First Century GCSE Biology is tiered.
 Foundation Tier covers grades 1–5 and Higher Tier covers grades 4–9.
 The same modules appear on both tiers, but Higher Tier papers contain harder questions and additional Higher-only content.

 Your school usually decides which tier you sit, based on mock exam results and class assessments.
 If you sit Foundation and score above the boundary for grade 5, you will be awarded a 5.
-If you sit Higher and score below the grade 4 boundary, you will be ungraded (U), with no safety net of a grade 3.
+If you sit Higher and miss the grade 4 boundary by a small margin, OCR can award an allowed grade 3 as a safety net.
+Below the grade 3 boundary you will be ungraded (U).

 Grade boundaries change every year.
 OCR publishes the official boundaries on results day each August.